sanctum32/QWoWSpellWork/README.md

 ### Final setup steps:
 1. Copy dbc files to dbc folder in the application executable folder ("appExecutableFolder"/dbc).
-2. Copy [json folder](json) to application executable folder ("appExecutableFolder"/json)
-3. The application should be ready to be started.
+2. The application should be ready to be started.

 Notes: statusbar at the bottom will indicate the status if DBC and JSON information was loaded successfully